bindhuchinnadurai/FlightPassengerDataAnalysis/README.md

         - FlightDataReader.scala /** Trait with functions declared to read data from csv and load to collections */
         - PassengerFlightJourneyReader.scala /** Implementation of FlightDataReader trait */
         - FlightDataQueryEngine.scala /** Implementation of the the 4 usecases listed above*/
+  - test
+   - scala
+    -  FlightDataQueryEngineTest.scala /** Test the loading of csv into collections using a subset of data - *_sample.csv **/
+    -  FlightDataQueryEngineTest.scala /** Test cases to test each of the 4 usecases listed above using a subset of data - *_sample.csv **/

 Note - Please increase the java heap memory for usecase 4 as the solution makes use of combinations.